UIMSolutions/uim/orm/uim/orm/classes/tables/README.md

 Any changes done to the query instance will be retained for the rest of the find.
 The primary parameter indicates whether or not this is the root query, or an associated query.
 All associations participating in a query will have a Model.beforeFind event triggered.
 For associations that use joins, a dummy query will be provided.
 In your event listener you can set additional fields, conditions, joins or result formatters.
 These options/features will be copied onto the root query.

-In previous versions of CakeD there was an afterFind callback, this has been replaced with the Modifying Results with Map/Reduce features and entity constructors. buildValidator
+In previous versions of uimD there was an afterFind callback, this has been replaced with the Modifying Results with Map/Reduce features and entity constructors. buildValidator

 DORMTable::buildValidator(EventInterface event, Validator validator, name)